Anderson Cooper 360°: Supplements to the TV show

 The CNN website and its AC360 section provides visitors segments and video clips of previous episodes and interviews.
-A podcast version of each broadcast was available for download through 2012, in which Cooper recorded a new introduction before playing clips from the main broadcast.
-That feature was subsequently phased out.
+A podcast version of each broadcast was available for download throughout 2012, in which Cooper recorded a new introduction before playing clips from the main broadcast.
+That feature was subsequently phased out of the website.

 Recognition

 In 2006, 360° was nominated twice for a GLAAD Media Award in the category of "Outstanding TV Journalism – News Segment."
 The nominated segments were "School Outing" and "Secret Sex Lives."
 In 2006, the show has won the following News & Documentary Emmy Awards: